If it’s not subject to government supervision, ask why!

 The International Monetary Fund (IMF), moreover, was so concerned that it met in special session in Jamaica in 2008 with member states of the Eastern Caribbean Currency Union to address the issue.
 It afterwards released a statement that warned that “continued vigilance over the financial sector is warranted, in particular with respect to the risks posed by the unregulated investment schemes promising implausibly high rates of return.”

 Shortly thereafter, the U.S. Securities and Exchange Commission (SEC), Commodity Futures Trading Commission (CFTC) and a number of other agencies joined the IMF by hosting a three-day seminar in Jamaica on “Understanding and Combating Unregulated Investment Schemes” to provide the region’s financial authorities with intensive training on methods for investigating and prosecuting scam investment offers.

 The advice of the Jamaican government and the IMF and the training provided at the seminar was prescient.
 Sixty-four such schemes quickly collapsed, but many Jamaicans continued to invest in them afterwards nonetheless.

 At least 58 unregulated collective investment schemes have also operated in the Cayman Islands.
 Other Caribbean nations in which the schemes were offered include Antigua and Barbuda, Dominica, Grenada, St. Lucia, St. Vincent and the Grenadines, Trinidad and Tobago, and the Turks and Caicos Islands.
 Many went broke, leaving investors with no possibility to retrieve their funds.
 In addition, some of these schemes maintained brokerages or had some other financial presence in Colombia, Ecuador, Panama, Peru, Venezuela, and even Canada.

-If you think you have been victimized by an unregulated investment scam, consult with our fund recovery experts at MyChargeBack.
+If you think you’ve been the victim of an unregulated investment scam, contact the fund recovery experts at MyChargeBack.